space-buzzer/corona-weekly/week4/README.md

 This circuit is designed to fit a half breadboard (30 rows), with Arduino Nano connected directly to the breadboard (on rows 1 to 15). <br />
 This is going to look a bit heavy, but the design allocates a clearing in front of the push buttons, to allow convenient manipulation of the buttons (to play the game!).<br />

-Some unusual placement choices are the 4 pins of the LED span both sides of the board, on 2 rows.
+Some unusual placement choices are the 4 pins of the LED, that span both sides of the board, on 2 rows.
 The buzzer is connected to the strips usually reserved for power -- but we're tight on space.

-The other part of the construction, that's not electrical, is painting the buttons in 4 different colors, or preparing a piece of paper with 2 different colors that can be placen in front of the buttons.
+The other part of the construction, that's not electrical, is painting the buttons in 4 different colors, or preparing a piece of paper with different colors that can be placed in front of the buttons.

 Another measure we take to make cable management nicer is to use the A* (analog) pins as extended digital pins.